microsoft/teams-ai/js/samples/04.ai.d.chainedActions.listBot/README.md

 </details>
 <details open>
     <summary><h3>Prompt engineering</h3></summary>
-The 'generate.txt' and 'update.txt' files have descriptive prompt engineering that, in plain language, instructs GPT how the message extension should conduct itself at submit time.
-For example, in 'generate.txt':
+The 'prompts/monologue/skprompt.txt' file has descriptive prompt engineering that, in plain language, instructs GPT how the bot should conduct itself at submit time.
+For example, in 'skprompt.txt':

-#### generate.txt
+#### skprompt.txt

 ```
-This is a Microsoft Teams extension that assists the user with creating posts.
-Using the prompt below, create a post that appropriate for a business environment.
-Prompt: {{data.prompt}}
-Post:
+The following is a conversation with an AI assistant.
+The assistant can manage lists of items.

+rules:
+- only create lists the user has explicitly asked to create.
+- only add items to a list that the user has asked to have added.
+- if multiple lists are being manipulated, call a separate action for each list.
+- if items are being added and removed from a list, call a separate action for each operation.

+Current lists:
+{{$conversation.lists}}
 ```

 </details>